CDLUC3/ezid/templates/doc/apidoc.2.rst

 Registering an identifier with Crossref requires three steps:

-1. Set the "_crossref" reserved metadata element to "yes".
+1. Optionally set the "_crossref" reserved metadata element to "yes".
 2. Supply Crossref deposit metadata as the value of the "crossref" element.
-3. Set the "_profile" reserved metadata element to "crossref" to support DataCite metadata mapping and to be able to view the metadata in the EZID UI.
+3. Set the "_profile" reserved metadata element to "crossref" to be able to view the metadata in the EZID UI.

 These steps are discussed in more detail next.

 Crossref registration is asynchronous.
-Registration is requested by, in a create, mint, or update identifier request, setting the "_crossref" reserved metadata element to "yes".
-(Registration may be removed from reserved identifiers, and reserved identifiers only, by setting "_crossref" to "no".)
-In responses, the "_crossref" element has the value "yes" followed by a pipe character ("|", U+007C) followed by the status of the registration, e.g., "yes | registration in progress" or "yes | successfully registered".
+Registration is initiated by a create, mint, or update identifier request, when the identifier's status is public.
+Setting the "_crossref" reserved metadata element to "yes" in the request is optional.
+In responses, the "_crossref" element is always returned and has the value "yes" followed by a pipe character ("|", U+007C) followed by the status of the registration, e.g., "yes | registration in progress" or "yes | successfully registered".
 The status of the registration is updated automatically by EZID and may be polled by the client.
-If a warning or error occurred during registration, the status is followed by another pipe character and the message received from Crossref, e.g., "yes | registration failure | xml error...".
+If a warning or error occurred during registration, the status is followed by another pipe character and the message received from Crossref, e.g., "yes |
+registration failure | xml error...".
 Warnings and errors may also be viewed in the EZID UI and may also be emailed to a specified mailbox.
 Warnings and errors can be removed only by submitting new metadata and re-registering identifiers.

 Crossref deposit metadata should adhere to the `Crossref Deposit Schema`_ `\ `:ext-icon:, version 4.3.0 or later.
 The metadata should